iam-tarun/air-passenger-forecast-sarima/README.md

 ## Methods and Techniques

-Certainly!
-Here's a concise overview of the methods and techniques used in your forecasting project:

----

-**Methods and Techniques:**

 1. **Data Preprocessing:**
    - Address missing values through interpolation.
    - Convert date-related columns to datetime format.